jpvantassel/git-course/intro/best_practices.md

 - Repositories should only contain source code or source-code-tangent information.
 Do not use `git` for storing analysis results, figures, or sample outputs.
-There are more appropriately store on a cloud storage system.
+They are more appropriately stored on a cloud storage system.

-- Repositories should contain a detailed `README.md` file which should contain:
+- Repositories should contain a detailed `README.md` file which should include the following:
   - A detailed description of the project
   - Installation/setup instructions
   - Links to detailed documentation